The weight distribution of irreducible cyclic codes associated with decomposable generalized Paley graphs: A reduction formula for Gaussian periods

 \begin{prop} Let $q=p^m$ with $p$ prime and $k\mid q-1$ such that $n=\frac{q-1}k=bc$ where $m=ab$, $u=\frac{p^a-1}{c}$ and $(u,p^a)$ is a semiprimitive pair.
 Then, the different Gaussian periods modulo $q$ are given by

 where the non-negative integers $\ell_0, \ell_1, \ell_2$ run in the set and $\sigma = (-1)^{\frac{m}{2t}+1}$ with $t$ the least integer $j$ such that $u \mid p^j+1$. \end{prop}

-\begin{proof} By Corollary \ref{gaussitos} we have an expression for $\eta_i^{(k,q)}$ in terms of $\eta_j^{(u,p^a)}$.
+\begin{proof} By Corollary \ref{gaussitos} we have an expression for each $\eta_i^{(k,q)}$ in terms of the $\eta_j^{(u,p^a)}$'s.
 Since $(u,p^a)$ is a semiprimitive pair, there are only two different such periods, given by (3.4) and (3.5) of \cite{PV3}, depending the case.
 In case $(a)$, that is $p, \alpha$ and $s$ odd, we have

 while in case $(b)$ we have